-Matthews was one of several who directly addressed Atkinson, seated directly in front of the speakers podium, and offered apologies for the ordeal.
+Matthews was one of several who directly addressed Atkinson, who was seated in front of the speakers podium, and offered apologies for the ordeal.
 Ja’Mal Gilmore, who gave a passionate speech that spanned several minutes and spurred cheers from the audience, lauded Atkinson for his refusal to back down when confronted by police.

-He also offered an apology to all the people of color in the room for standing up and speaking out sooner about the systemic racism he’s witnessed during his time in Boulder: “I sat here for 19 years and watched.”
+Gilmore also offered an apology to all the people of color in the room for standing up and speaking out sooner about the systemic racism he’s witnessed during his time in Boulder: “I sat here for 19 years and watched.”

 But now, he said to Atkinson, “I promise I am here.
 I will be here.”